 There are no direct public transport links to Little Sparta.
 The nearest bus stop is in Dolphinton (for the 101/102 Edinburgh – Dumfries service), some 4 miles from the garden.
 Our recommendation is to take the bus to West Linton and meet a pre-booked taxi there.

-Bus Trips to Little Sparta – awaiting 2019 update!
+Bus Trips to Little Sparta – book now for 2019!

-Buses will leave from the Scottish Poetry Library on the first Saturday in June, July and September 2018 and every Saturday during August 2018.
+Buses will leave from the Scottish Poetry Library on the first Saturday in June, July and September 2019 and two Saturdays during August 2019.
 The buses will depart promptly at 11.30am from the lane behind the Scottish Poetry Library.
 Further information and how to book.

 When at Little Sparta